hphelion/documentation/mc.compute.networks.manage-subnet.md

 ##Editing a subnet## {#Editing}

 To modify details of your subnet (such as the name, gateway IP axdress, host routes, and so on), you can use the edit subnet details screen.
+There are

 From the main networks screen, click the name of the subnet you want to modify in the `Subnets` column of the `Networks` list:

 <img src="media/choose-subnet.png" width="580" alt="" />